If You Invested $100 In This Stock 20 Years Ago, You Would Have $800 Today - Benzinga

-Hormel Foods HRL has outperformed the market over the past 20 years by 4.06% on an annualized basis producing an average annual return of 11.06%.
-Currently, Hormel Foods has a market capitalization of $26.09 billion.
+Parker Hannifin PH has outperformed the market over the past 20 years by 3.83% on an annualized basis producing an average annual return of 10.91%.
+Currently, Parker Hannifin has a market capitalization of $31.43 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.